 Paying the Full Balance

 You also can choose to pay the full balance as shown on the billing statement for each recurring payment.
-Paying the full balance is beneficial, because it allows you to avoid having a balance roll into the following billing cycle.
-This, in turn, means you won’t need to worry about accruing costly interest charges.
+Paying the full balance is beneficial, because it allows you to avoid rolling a balance into the next billing cycle.
+This, in turn, means you can avoid interest on a credit card.

 Paying a Fixed Amount